grafana/agent/docs/sources/flow/reference/config-blocks/remotecfg.md

 # remotecfg block

 `remotecfg` is an optional configuration block that enables {{< param "PRODUCT_NAME" >}}
-to fetch and load configuration from a remote endpoint.
+to fetch and load the configuration from a remote endpoint.
 `remotecfg` is specified without a label and can only be provided once per configuration file.